By: Team F11-1 Since: March 2020 Licence: MIT

 The Architecture Diagram given above describes the high-level design of the Calgo Application.
 From now on, all instances of Calgo Application will be referred to as App.
 Given below is a quick overview of each component.

-component comprises of two classes called Main
+The Main component comprises of two classes called Main and

 This component is responsible for: